Z80coder/db-nets/demos/wolfram_tech_conf/notes.md

 Here I want to look at a differentiable Majority layer, because it shows just how far we can push Wolfram Language's support for neural networks, and get it to some rather surprising things.

 The boolean Majority function outputs True if the majority of its inputs are True.
-It's a discrete analogue of a threshold function, and we can think of it as counting multiple independent bits of evidence.
+It's a discrete analogue of a threshold function, and very useful for learning problems.

 Majority can be computed in terms of AND and ORs.
 But the number of terms grows exponentially with the size of the inputs.
 And no algorithm exists for finding the minimal boolean representation of Majority.
 In neural net applications we may want thousands of inputs bits to a single majority neuron.
 This rapidly gets explosive to compute at training time.